FIWARE-TMForum/Business-API-Ecosystem/README.md

 # GEi Overall Description

+The Business API Ecosystem is a joint component made up of the FIWARE Business Framework and a set of APIs (and its reference implementations) provided by the TMForum.
+This component allows the monetization of different kind of assets (both digital and physical) during the whole service life cycle, from offering creation to its charging, accounting and revenue settlement and sharing.
+The Business API Ecosystem exposes its complete functionality through TMForum standard APIs; concretely, it includes the catalog management, ordering management, inventory management, usage management, billing, customer, and party APIs.

 # Installation

 The instructions to install the Business API Ecosystem can be found at the [Installation Guide](http://business-api-ecosystem.readthedocs.io/en/latest/installation-administration-guide.html).
 You can install the software in three different ways: